 Insufficient coverage

-medicines are not covered.
+However, keep in mind that the policy will pay a lump sum only in case of surgery.
+Diagnostics, doctor's fee, room rent and medicines are not covered.
 Most cases of hospitalisation do not require surgery (see graphic).
 Many infections and common ailments, such as gastroenteritis, malaria, dengue and hepatitis, have to be treated medically.
 Most cases of injuries also don't need surgery.
 In such cases, the iHealth fixed benefit plan will pay only the daily cash component of 3,000-5,000 depending on the plan opted for.

-policy offers comprehensive coverage for hospitalisation, which not only includes the room rent and ICU charges, but also nursing expenses, investigations like X-ray, MRI, CT scan and physiotherapy," says Gaurav Garg, managing director & CEO, Tata AIG General Insurance.
+Some fixed benefit plans, such as the Wellsurance plan from Tata AIG General Insurance, have a broader coverage.
+"Our policy offers comprehensive coverage for hospitalisation, which not only includes the room rent and ICU charges, but also nursing expenses, investigations like X-ray, MRI, CT scan and physiotherapy," says Gaurav Garg, managing director & CEO, Tata AIG General Insurance.
 For about 12,000, a family of four gets covered for 3 lakh against more than a dozen critical illnesses, as well as daily hospital cash, ICU charges and even 2,500 convalescence benefit for five days after discharge from the hospital.
 However, unlike the iHealth plan from Aegon Religare, surgeries are not covered unless they relate to the critical illnesses specified under the Wellassurance health plan.

 This also means that a fixed benefit plan should not be seen as a replacement for a plain mediclaim policy, which should be the base of your health insurance coverage.
 "We strongly recommend that a person go for an indemnity plan as well as a defined benefit plan," says Antony Jacob, CEO of Apollo Munich Health Insurance.